timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 The event loop constantly monitors the callback queue and the call stack.
 If the call stack is empty, it places the next function from the callback queue onto the stack.
 This allows JavaScript to handle concurrency and execute blocking functions asynchronously.

-In summary, the event loop ensures that JavaScript can handle multiple tasks efficiently, even though it’s single-threaded.
+In summary, the event loop ensures that JavaScript can handle multiple tasks efficiently, even though it's single-threaded.

 ## Variables & Scope

 ### var, let, and const

-*What’s the difference between var, let, and const in JavaScript?*
+*What's the difference between var, let, and const in JavaScript?*

 *When would you use each one?*